Article

 3. Approved content still reaches the queue too late

 If approval is happening but the weekly queue is still fragile, the real problem is flow movement.
-The published small-team approval bottleneck guide is useful here because it frames the issue as ownership and timing, not tool cosmetics.
+The published small-team approval bottleneck guide and approval-to-queue handoff workflow are useful here because they frame the issue as ownership and timing, not tool cosmetics.

 Three useful lenses for evaluating alternatives